 Anyone interested in receiving more information on the requirements and process may contact Trina Benson at the United Way office at 330.746.8494.

-Current and New Applicants may seek technical assistance on the use of the online system may contact Trina Benson at 330.746.8494 or email@example.com
+Current and New Applicants may seek assistance on the application contact Trina Benson at 330.746.8494 or firstname.lastname@example.org

 Please note: Applicants are required to attend one of the scheduled information sessions.
 The United Way suggests reviewing the investment plan prior to attending a session.